Tips for Teens About

 HIV is the human immunodeficiency virus that causes AIDS.

 You cannot tell someone has the HIV virus by looking at them or by how nice they act.
-A blood test is the only way to be sure.
+A blood test is the only way to

 AIDS is a fatal illness however, getting tested and getting on ARVs will assist you in living an almost normal lifespan.